jj2773/Movie_Application/README.md

 ## Individual Branches and Targeted Technology

 1. Database
+   - Two databases are leveraged for this project.
+   - A PostGres database houses the movielens data which is then pulled into the machine learning workbook.
-   - SQLite to hold machine learning output, movie links, and ratings summary data for use in the app.
+   - A SQLite database was used to hold the machine learning output, movie links, and ratings summary data for use in the app.
 2. Machinelearning
    - KMeans clustering leveraging genome-scores
 3. Visualizationapp